 Diversity in Berlin: Berlin is for Everybody!

-Events which celebrate diversity in Berlin?
-For the LGBTQIA community, Berlin Pride, or Christopher Street day takes place in July.
-At the same time, the German American Folk Festival features typical US- American food, drink, roller coasters, sand beaches, a display of historical cars, and live music.
-The Classic Open Air Festival is also in July.
-But don’t let the name fool you.
-Because you will hear classical music as well as rock, pop, and jazz music played by cellos, violins, and other classical instruments.
+Are you looking for events which celebrate diversity in Berlin?
+For the LGBTQIA community, Berlin Pride, or Christopher Street day take place in July.
+At the same time, the German American Folk Festival features typical US- American food, drinks, roller coasters, sand beaches, a display of historical cars, and live music.
+The Classic Open Air Festival also takes place in July.
+But don’t let the name fool you, you will hear classical music as well as rock, pop, and jazz music played by cellos, violins, and other classical instruments.

 Isn’t this diversity worth celebrating?
-No matter where you are from or what you enjoy, you will find your niche here.
-Because Berlin is for everybody!
+No matter where you are from or what you enjoy, you will find the right place for you here, because Berlin is for everybody!
 To make your start in Berlin easy, the first thing you should consider doing is learning German.
 It helps when it comes to making more friends in a new setting!